Nature of the magnetic moment of cobalt in ordered FeCo alloy: Results and Discussion

-The emergence of the local minimum in Fig.~\ref{fig:spirals}(b) at the $R$ point is related to this trade-off between inter-atomic and intra-atomic exchange, described above.
+The emergence of the local minimum in Figure~\ref{fig:spirals}(b) at the $R$ point is related to this trade-off between inter-atomic and intra-atomic exchange, described above.
 If the Co moment was still finite, the relative energy of this state would be much higher.
-The same argument applies to all other spin spiral states, where the $m_{\text{Co}}$ is substantially reduced as compared to its value in the FM state.
-One can notice, however, that $m_{\text{Co}}$ does not go to zero for the $X$ and $M$ high-symmetry points, as it does for $R$ point.
+The same argument applies to all other spin spiral states, where the $m_{\mathrm{Co}}$ is substantially reduced as compared to its value in the FM state.
+One can notice, however, that $m_{\mathrm{Co}}$ does not go to zero for the $X$ and $M$ high-symmetry points, as it does for $R$ point.
 In all these three states, the angle between nearest Fe and Co moments is 90\degree, but the difference is in the relative orientation of the Co moments on different sites.
-For the spin spirals with $R$ wavevector, $m_{\text{Co}}$ is antiparallel with respect to all six next-nearest neighbour Co moments.
-Since the corresponding coupling $J_\text{Co-Co}$ is weak, but also ferromagnetic \cite{maclaren99,jakobsson13}, the formation of the moment is completely unfavorable.
-On the contrary, for the \textbf{q} corresponding to $X$ and $M$ points, $m_{\text{Co}}$ is ferromagnetically aligned at least to some of its second neighbours spins~\footnote{For the $X$ ($M$) point, four(two) out of six next-nearest neighbour spins have a parallel orientation with respect to that of the selected atom.}.
-Therefore, the $J_\text{Co-Co}$ comes into play and competes against the $J_\text{Fe-Co}$-derived term.
+For the spin spirals with $R$ wavevector, $m_{\mathrm{Co}}$ is antiparallel with respect to all six next-nearest neighbour Co moments.
+Since the corresponding coupling $J_\mathrm{Co-Co}$ is weak, but also ferromagnetic \cite{maclaren99,jakobsson13}, the formation of the moment is completely unfavorable.
+On the contrary, for the \textbf{q} corresponding to $X$ and $M$ points, $m_{\mathrm{Co}}$ is ferromagnetically aligned at least to some of its second neighbours spins~\footnote{For the $X$ ($M$) point, four(two) out of six next-nearest neighbour spins have a parallel orientation with respect to that of the selected atom.}.
+Therefore, the $J_\mathrm{Co-Co}$ comes into play and competes against the $J_\mathrm{Fe-Co}$-derived term.
 This results in finite Co magnetization for these spin spiral states.

-Thus, it is shown that the strong dependence of the Co moment on the spiral wavevector is actually related to the strong exchange coupling between Fe and Co (relative to the Co intra-atomic exchange).
+Thus, it is shown that the strong dependence of the Co moment on the spiral wavevector is actually related to the exceptionally strong exchange coupling between Fe and Co (relative to the on-site intra-atomic exchange on Co).